 Find out more about our faculty research.

-As an analytical liberal-arts degree, the major prepares students for a wide variety of occupations.
-Our graduates find jobs in accounting, banking, consulting, along management roles in entertainment and technology.
-They also go on to graduate school in fields like economics, business and law.
+As an analytical, STEM-certified Bachelor of Arts degree, the Economics and Business Economics majors prepare students for a wide variety of occupations.
+Our graduates find jobs in accounting, banking, consulting, finance, government, management roles in entertainment and technology, but certainly not limited to these fields.
+They also go on to graduate school in fields like economics, business, law, etc.

 Economics vs. Business

 Many prospective students face the choice between studying in an economics department (like UCLA) or at a business school.
 There is a fundamental difference between the two types of program in the questions we ask.
 Economics seeks to understand how society should organize production.
 Studying business and finance is a component of this, but we also wish to understand macroeconomic questions (e.g. Why are some countries rich and some countries poor?) and public policy questions (How should society provide health care?).
 While a business school focuses on specific aspects of how a business runs (e.g. marketing, human resources), a liberal arts degree in economics provides a broad education that prepares students for a wide variety of careers and a lifetime of learning.